erikvanek/erikvanek.github.io/pages/notes/design/Activities/Research planning.md

 	- e.g. when researching train station service
 		- what kind of people you need at train station during different day times
 - it us useful to engage with participants in their natural surroundings
-- when more research only confirms already identified patterns, __theoretical saturation__ is reached
+- when more research only confirms already identified patterns, [theoretical saturation is reached](https://dovetail.com/research/data-saturation/), then it is possible to [iterate](https://medium.com/idinsight-blog/the-case-for-iteration-in-qualitative-research-design-e07ed1314756)
 - research types
 	- overt
 		- you are open with your intent